booleanbites/houzi-doc/_docs/custom-widgets/add_item_drawer.md

     DrawerHook drawerHook = (BuildContext context) {
       // make an item of drawer like this
       DrawerItem drawerItem = DrawerItem(
         sectionType: "section_name",    // name of the section
         title: "Your title here",       // title of the section
         checkLogin: false,              // login is required to see this section
         enable: true,                   // hide or show
         insertAt: 5,                    // give position where you want to place
-        icon: Icons.real_estate_agent, // give icon to your section
+        icon: Icons.real_estate_agent   // give icon to your section
         onTap: () {                     // perform some action on tap
           Navigator.push(
             context,
             MaterialPageRoute(